awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Expressions.md

 To flag records in target tables as inserted, updated, or deleted in the source table, use an expression in a transformation rule\.
 The expression uses an `operation_indicator` function to flag records\.
 Records deleted from the source aren't deleted from the target\.
 Instead, the target record is flagged with a user\-provided value to indicate that it was deleted from the source\.

 **Note**
-The `operation_indicator` function works only on tables that have a primary key\.
+The `operation_indicator` function works only on tables that have a primary key on both source and target database\.

 For example, the following transformation rule first adds a new `Operation` column to a target table\.
 It then updates the column with the value `D` whenever a record is deleted from a source table\.